Camaine/spring-boot-logging-helper/README.md

 To use this library, you'll need:

-* Java 17 or higher.
+* Java 8 or higher.
-* Spring Boot 3.x.x
+* Spring Boot 2.7.3 or higher

 ## Installation